george-richardson/terraform-aws-personal-org/README.md

 Before using these modules it is recommended that you have the following in place:

 1. An AWS account to use as your Organization root account.
    Ideally, this would be a completely fresh account.
+This account must also have [billing metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html#turning_on_billing_metrics) enabled for billing alarms to work.
 1. An S3 bucket to store your Terraform state in within the above account.
 1. An IAM user with limited priviliges to use to access your AWS estate.

 2 and 3 can be provided with the [bootstrap](./bootstrap/) CloudFormation template and provisioning script.
+The bootstrap template will also create a role intended to be used for least privilege deployment of these modules (by default it is named 'organization-admin').

+There is a [bootstrap.sh](./bootstrap/bootstrap.sh) helper script which can help you deploy the bootstrap CloudFormation template and then configure your new user's credentials and MFA.

 ## Tips and Tricks